tedMei/movieqa_project/README.md

 # movieqa_project
-Our team plan to movie Question and Answering (QA) using the dataset from the University of Toronto (http://movieqa.cs.toronto.edu/home/)
+Our team plan to Movie Question and Answering (QA) using the dataset from the University of Toronto (http://movieqa.cs.toronto.edu/home/)